FOUR QUESTIONS THAT SHOULD BE ASKED BEFORE CONVERTING YOUR DRYCLEANING PROPERTY INTO A RENTAL PROPERTY

 Jeff Carnahan, President

 Jeff Carnahan, LPG, has 20+ years of environmental consulting and remediation experience.
 His technical expertise focuses on the investigation and interpretation of subsurface releases of hazardous substances for the purpose of evaluating and controlling the risk and cost implications.
-He has been a partner of the drycleaning industry for the past decade and is a frequent contributor to the national drycleaning publication Cleaner & Launderer.
+He has been a partner in the drycleaning industry for the past decade and is a frequent contributor to the national drycleaning publication Cleaner & Launderer.
 He is an industry leader in understanding that environmental risk includes not only cleanup costs, but also known and unknown third-party liability.